DEV-learn-co-students/angular-replace-readme-seiji-batch-002/README.md

 </our-directive>
 ```

-However, you may not want the `our-directive` HTML element to be there.
+However, you may not want the `our-directive` HTML element to be there - you might prefer only semantic, proper DOM nodes to be in the DOM.
+It's completely your choice - there's no benefit to either way.

 To get rid of this, we can set the replace property on our object to `true`.